“I only eat once a day”: the “new poor” tell how the pandemic has made them fall into precariousness

 The student then accepts an offer as a leisure center leader, despite very low remuneration.
 “It was paid 52 euros a day for ten working hours, but hey, it was a job”, he justifies.
 At the start of the academic year, Valentin will not find the benches of the university: he decided to take a sabbatical year to devote himself to the association, in which he is already very active, while looking for “a civic service next door, to earn a little money”.

 From the Hotel Martinez to the Majestic, Marc is one of all Cannes palaces.
-But the fifty-something is more familiar behind the scenes than the red carpets: for 16 years, he has served as a butler for major events on the Côte d’Azur (weddings, seminars, conferences, etc.).
+But the fifty-something is more familiar behind the scenes than the red carpets: for 16 years, he has served as a hotel manager for major events on the Côte d’Azur (weddings, seminars, conferences, etc.).

 Faced with the arrival of the epidemic in France, all of his extra contracts, a status that allows hiring for very short periods, were canceled one by one.
 Since June 15, he has found himself without resources, his unemployment rights having been exhausted.
 “The government had promised not to leave anyone on the side of the road, but we extras are not entitled to any help! “, he loses hope, while a reform of their intermittent status in 2014 made them switch to the general system.